jvmncs/Contamination/README.md

 * Spark ML when we decided to go with the all-in-one library for user simplicity

 ### The results
-We are currently writing two papers associated with this research project; one for a clinical audience and one for the data scientists.
+We are currently writing two papers associated with this research project; one for a clinical audience and one for data scientists.
 I'll update with major findings and a link to the papers themselves upon completion and acceptance.